Căile Ferate Române: CFR after 1989

-Some other line closures were thought imminent especially on the branch lines in Timiș County, which were generally very old, little-used and heavily damaged by the 2005 floods in that area; but most seem to have been reprieved and now are operated by private operators.
+Some other line closures were thought imminent especially on the branch lines in Timiș County, which were generally very old and little-used; but most seem to have been reprieved and now are operated by private operators.
 Between 1000 and 1500 km of railway lines have been divested of CFR control and a few have closed completely since 1990, most of which were in rural areas.
 Overall however, actual railway closures in Romania have been much less drastic than in other former Communist bloc countries, such as Hungary or Eastern Germany; indeed the "closure" figures given include lines which have been taken over by private operators and continue to operate (2010).
 Some standard gauge lines have in fact reopened since closure in the 1990s and some narrow-gauge tracks have recently been reopened by SFT (CFR's Railway Tourism Society) for tourism, but are only run occasionally, about twice a month (lines include Abrud-Câmpeni, Târgu Mureș-Band or Moldovița-Vama).
 All forestry railroads (căi ferate forestiere in Romanian) still in operation after 1989 have been privatized and sold to the forestry companies.
 Some, such as the Vasser Valley Scenic Railroad, have since become significant tourist attractions.

-In the year 2000 some 47,560 people were employed by CFR.
-By July 2010 this had reduced to 25,382 (see report below) in part due to the divesting of certain operations to other (private) companies.
-Other economies continue and are envisaged and are set out in the report Strategia de restructurare a domeniului feroviar August 2010 published by the Romanian ministry of transport (August 2010).